 The term "alignment" refers to consistency of plans, processes, information, resource decisions, actions, results, and analyses to support key organization-wide goals.
 Effective alignment requires a common understanding of purposes and goals.
-It also requires the use of complementary measures and information for planning, tracking, analysis, and improvement at three levels: the organizational level, the key process level, and the work unit level.
+It also requires the use of complementary measures and information for planning, tracking, analysis, and improvement at three levels: the organizational level/senior leader level; the key process level; and the program, school, class, or individual level.

-See also the definition of "integration" on page 68.
+See also the definition of "integration" on page 72.